liuxy1103/EMADS/README.md

 ``` -->

 ## Inference on a 3D block
-**We provide our trained models, including the localization network and the segmentation network in the fold './trained_model'.**
+**We provide our trained models, including the localization network and the segmentation network in the fold './trained_model':**
+*localization_model.pth* and *segmentation_model.pth*.

 If you want to test the model on a small block, you can implement the following command
 ```shell